Yahya-H-Mohamed/Project-Portfolio-2-Online-Quiz/README.md

   - From the source section drop-down menu, select the Master Branch
   - Once the master branch has been selected, the page provided will be a link to the site

-The live link can be found here - https://yahya-h-mohamed.github.io/Project-Portfolio-1-Gaming-Tournament-Website/index.html
+The live link can be found here - https://yahya-h-mohamed.github.io/Project-Portfolio-2-Online-Quiz/

 ## Credit:

--I took inspiration from the navigation toggle from the   [Love Running Project](https://github.com/Code-Institute-Solutions/love-running-v3/tree/main)

--I used the same action attribute link from the [Love Running Project](https://github.com/Code-Institute-Solutions/love-running-v3/tree/main)

 ## Media

-All images used in this project are official artwork directly from [Fortnite](https://www.fortnite.com/)
+All images used in this project are official artwork directly from [UEFA EUROS 2024 Website](https://www.uefa.com/euro2024/)